MH-LIKHON/MP4-VelVadY/README.md

 - **Password Reset Token Expiry:** Reset links may expire after Django’s default timeout.
 The system handles this gracefully with a fallback message.
 - **Search Filter System:** A service search/filter feature is designed for future enhancement but is not included in this release.

-All testing and validations were performed in both the local Django environment and live Heroku deployment to simulate real-world behaviour.
+All testing and validations were performed in both the local Django environment and the live VM deployment to simulate real-world behaviour.

 ---
 ---